 If you chose to collect your BRP from the University, you will first need to complete the online ID check form after arriving in the UK.
 The University will then email you once your BRP is available for collection.

 Find out how to collect your BRP.

 If you enter the UK via an electronic ePassport gate or the Republic of Ireland you will not pass through UK immigration control so will not receive an entry stamp on your visa you must retain your boarding pass and/or flight details to prove the date you entered.

 Please do not book your flight to the UK until you have received your visa.
 Most visa applications are decided within 15 working days of your visa appointment; however, on occasion, there can be delays and we advise against booking a flight in advance that may need to be cancelled or rescheduled.

 If there is an error on your vignette, please contact the Visa Application Centre where you made your application to correct it before you travel.

 If the passport containing your vignette has been lost or stolen, you should apply online for a vignette transfer at a cost of £189 after you receive your new passport.
 When making the application select, the following route – Reason for visit: Other; Visa Type: Others; Visa sub-type: Vignette transfer.

 You can also apply for a vignette transfer if you will be starting your course later than expected.
 However, if you are a PhD student, please check with your academic school first if your course end date will remain the same otherwise you may not be able to apply to transfer your visa.
-Please email email@example.com if you require any further guidance.
+Please email the International Student Advice team at firstname.lastname@example.org if you require any further guidance.

 What if my visa application is refused?

-If your application is refused or rejected, please email a copy of the refusal letter to firstname.lastname@example.org.
+If your application is refused or rejected, please email a copy of the refusal letter to the International Student Advice team at email@example.com.
 Please wait for our advice before making a new visa application.